Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Spring Branch Middle School students will benefit from multi-tiered systems of support.

-Performance Objective 4: STUDENT ATTENDANCE: By June 2024, student attendance at Spring Branch Middle School will increase or will be ≥ 98%.
+Performance Objective 4: STUDENT ATTENDANCE: By June 2026, student attendance at Spring Branch Middle School will increase or will be ≥ 98%.

 Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Staff Responsible for Monitoring: CIS, AP's, ADA
+Staff Responsible for Monitoring: CIS, Principals, Attendance

 Goal 3: Safe Schools